 The Economics of Human Trafficking

-- The 3P Anti-trafficking Policy Index is currently available for 185 countries for the period of 2000-2011.
+News: The 3P Anti-trafficking Policy Index is available for 2012

 Source of the Map: Cho, Seo-Young, Human Trafficking, Germany only Average when it comes to Protecting Victims, DIW Economic Bulletin vol. 2, NOV.
 2012